StockSharp/doc/en/topics/api/connectors.md

 # Connectors

-To work with exchanges and data sources in [S\#](../api.md) it is recommended to use the base class [Connector](xref:StockSharp.Algo.Connector).
+For working with exchanges and data sources in [S#](../api.md), it is recommended to use the base class [Connector](xref:StockSharp.Algo.Connector).

-Let's consider working with [Connector](xref:StockSharp.Algo.Connector).
-The example source codes are in the project Samples\/Common\/SampleConnection.
+Let's look at working with [Connector](xref:StockSharp.Algo.Connector).
+The source code of the example can be found in the Samples/Common/SampleConnection project.

 ![multiconnection main](../../images/multiconnection_main.png)

-We create an instance of the [Connector](xref:StockSharp.Algo.Connector) class:
+Create an instance of the [Connector](xref:StockSharp.Algo.Connector) class:

 ```cs
 ...